Jocelyn Blore

 Although the forensic science programs in Oregon are not accredited by the discipline-specific Forensic Science Education Programs Accreditation Commission (FEPAC), these institutions are in good standing with their regional accrediting agencies.
 For example, Oregon State University has been accredited since 1924 and is currently accredited by the Northwest Commission on Colleges and Universities (NWCCU), and Southern Oregon University also holds accreditation by NWCCU.

 Lastly, forensic scientists in Oregon with solid academic records and professional experience have several certifications and licenses available to them as proof of their expertise and professional competency.
 Certifications vary by discipline and job position.
-The Forensic Specialties Accreditation Board (FSAB) features a list of ten organizations that award professional certification to individuals in forensic science.
-The list of accredited specializations is as follows:
+There are currently nine professional certifications recognized by the Forensic Specialties Accreditation Board (FSAB), including:

 Jocelyn Blore